-The CSG (Research in Social Sciences and Management) is a research unit created in 2013, through a consortium between the SOCIUS (Center for Research in Economic and Organizational Sociology), ADVANCE (Center for Advanced Research in Management), CESA (Center for African, Asian and Latin American Studies); and, GHES (Social and Economic History Research Unit).
+The CSG (Research in Social Sciences and Management) is a research unit created in 2013, through a consortium between the SOCIUS (Center for Research in Economic and Organizational Sociology), ADVANCE (Center for Advanced Research in Management), CESA (Center for African and Development Studies); and, GHES (Social and Economic History Research Unit).
 Belongs to the Lisbon School of Economics and Management (ISEG) of the University of Lisboa, an institution dedicated to teaching and research, founded in 1911.

 The main characteristics of the four research centers of CSG are: